 A torrential downpour or a power outage can lead to a sump pump failure and cause groundwater to flood the basement through the sump pit.
 It is crucial to regularly ensure the maintenance of your sump pump.

-A torrential downpour can also result in filled sewers, leading to sewage backup and overflow.
-When filled beyond capacity, sewage can flood basements by entering through a floor drain or toilet.
+A torrential downpour can also result in clogged sewers, leading to sewage backup and overflow.
+When filled beyond capacity, sewage will flood basements by entering through a floor drain or toilet.

 Most structures are built with a drainage system in the foundation to remove water from the basement and foundation.
 This ensures that any water entering the basement will drain before causing a flood, or mildew and mold.

 A lack of adequate grading, or clogged gutters and downspouts, can lead to water running down the walls of your home and property to gather at your foundation.
 A landscaper or plumber can help you determine the grading you require to prevent this.

 To avoid a damaging flood, confirm that your drainage systems and preventative measures are functional.